Instructor: Julie Symons

 - Hide containers (highly recommend different types of containers made out of different materials)

-- Containers for qtips (straws, chapstick tubes, small sleeves, heat shrink tubing)
+- Vessels for holding qtips (straws, chapstick tubes, small sleeves, heat shrink tubing, tins, etc)

 - Quake Hold or Fun Tak adhesives for placing hides - May be available at a Walmart or Target near you.
 You can also google the names and find a source.